steveloughran/spark/docs/cloud-integration.md

 - When listing "a directory"; newly created files may not yet be visible, deleted ones still present.
 - After updating an object: opening and reading the object may still return the previous data.
-- After deleting an obect: opening it may succeed, returning the data
+- After deleting an obect: opening it may succeed, returning the data.
+- While reading an object, if it is updated or deleted during the process.

 For many years, Amazon US East S3 lacked create consistency: attempting to open a newly created object could return a 404 response, which Hadoop maps to a `FileNotFoundException`.
 This was fixed in August 2015